Home » Blog » Cilantro Lime Quinoa Salad

 Print Recipe Pin Recipe

-This Cilantro Lime Quinoa Salad makes a great light side dish or even a lunch.
-A packed full of flavour dish with roasted green peppers, spring onions, lime juice and cilantro.
-A healthier carb option that packed full of protein and delivers big on taste buds!
+This Cilantro Lime Quinoa makes a great light side dish or even a lunch.
+Made with lightly sauteed onions and peppers and packed full of lime and cilantro flavour.

 Prep Time10 minutes